ethomas262/Inventory_Mobile_App/README.md

 # Inventory_Mobile_App

 ### Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?
+The goal of this project is to provide users and administrators with a reliable way to visualize global inventory.
+Users should be able to create, read, update, and delete inventory items via the mobile application and its adjacent database

 ### What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?